benjamintanweihao/t3_websocket_server/README.md

 # T3 Websocket Server

-This is going to part part of the Tic Tac Toe application eventually.
+This is going to be part of the Tic Tac Toe application eventually.
 This piece is for the Websockets component.

-Using the [Phoenix](https://github.com/phoenixframework/phoenix) Web Framework for this.
+This is currently using the [Phoenix](https://github.com/phoenixframework/phoenix) Web Framework.

-### Running this:
+### How to run this:

 ```
 % git@github.com:benjamintanweihao/t3_websocket_server.git && cd t3_websocket_server